-Investors can benefit from outsourcing their discipline to a checklist in the way pilots do.
+Investors can benefit from outsourcing their discipline to a investment checklist in the way pilots do.
 Pilots use checklists prior to take-off to make sure everything is functioning as it should, and investors can use a checklist to make sure all is in order prior to investment.

 Checklists are great for reducing human error, but they are also valuable in that they provide a type of documentation.
-Imagine one follows the checklist prior to investing in a company and it doesn’t work out.
-A smart, motivated investor can examine what went wrong and see if another item needs to be added to the checklist.
+Imagine one follows the checklist prior to investing in stocks and it doesn’t work out.
+A smart, motivated investor can examine what went wrong and see if another item needs to be added to the investment checklist.
 For example, maybe you rushed in without making sure the business had a true economic moat.
-Do your post-mortem and then add that step on the checklist.
+Do your post-mortem and then add that step on the investment checklist.

 You’ll never make that mistake again.

 Checklist Investing: What goes on the Investment Checklist?

-Investors such as Warren Buffet, Charlie Munger, Guy Spier and Mohnish Pabrai all tout the virtues of using checklists when evaluating a company.
+Investors such as Warren Buffet, Charlie Munger, Guy Spier and Mohnish Pabrai all tout the virtues of using investing checklists when evaluating a company.
 In a 1977 letter to shareholders Warren Buffett outlined his checklist philosophy.

 “We select our marketable equity securities in much the same way we would evaluate a business for acquisition in its entirety.
 We want the business to be (1) one that we can understand, (2) with favorable long-term prospects, (3) operated by honest and competent people, and (4) available at a very attractive price.”

 If these veteran value investors are doing it, then maybe you should consider it too.

 Your value investing checklist can be separated into different parts, or focused on just one area based on how you like to work.
 The first part of a value investor’s checklist might be devoted entirely to finding stocks using a stock screener, laying out the criteria for doing so (Price to book <1.5, P/E Ratio < 15, etc.)

 The next part of the stock checklist can focus on research and helps the investor to further qualify the stocks that make it through the screener.
-At this point your checklist may have look like this:
+At this point your investment checklist may look like this: